vritzka/shopify-display/store-lcd-1/README.md

-# Shopify App Template - Remix
+# Shopify App - Remix for the physical Shopify Display

-This is a template for building a [Shopify app](https://shopify.dev/docs/apps/getting-started) using the [Remix](https://remix.run) framework.
+This [Shopify app](https://shopify.dev/docs/apps/getting-started) is built using the [Remix](https://remix.run) framework.

-Rather than cloning this repo, you can use your preferred package manager and the Shopify CLI with [these steps](https://shopify.dev/docs/apps/getting-started/create).
+Use the Shopify CLI with [these steps](https://shopify.dev/docs/apps/getting-started/create).

 Visit the [`shopify.dev` documentation](https://shopify.dev/docs/api/shopify-app-remix) for more details on the Remix app package.